Active Ceramic Membranes

 Active Ceramic Membranes Enable High-Value Chemical Conversions

-At sufficient temperatures, specific compositions of zirconia and other advanced technical ceramics can transport ions — allowing them to act as selective ion transport ceramics at a molecular level.
-Active ceramic membranes can be applied to a growing variety of solid oxide electrolysis (SOXE), gas-to-chemicals (GTCh), and gas-to-liquids (GTL) conversion applications.
+At sufficient temperatures, specialty compositions of ceramic membranes can be engineered to transport ions — allowing them to act as selective ion transport ceramics at a molecular level.
+Active ceramic membranes can be applied to a growing variety of gas-to-chemicals (GTCh), gas-to-liquids (GTL), and solid oxide electrolysis (SOXE), conversion applications.

 CoorsTek has developed a new process to use natural gas (methane) as raw material to produce high-value aromatic chemicals.
 The process uses an advanced ceramic membrane engineered to make the direct, non-oxidative conversion of gas to liquids possible for the first time — reducing cost, eliminating multiple process steps, and avoiding any carbon dioxide (CO2) emissions.
 The resulting aromatic precursors are source chemicals for insulation materials, plastics, textiles, and jet fuel, among other valuable products.